ccao-data/service-spark-iasworld/README.md

 > [!WARNING]
 > The development environment shares most of the same targets as the production
 > environment.
 That means it will write to the same S3 bucket and trigger the
-> same workflows/crawlers (though all these features are disabled by default).
+> same crawlers (though all these features are disabled by default).
 > As such, use this environment carefully.
 If you mess up production data, you
 > can run the production version of the code to re-fetch it.
 The exception is
 > CloudWatch logs: the development environment uploads logs to a dedicated log